patricktrainer/patricktrainer.github.io/content/posts/Quick-Start-Guide-Leaflet-a-JavaScript-library.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Quick-Start-Guide-Leaflet-a-JavaScript-library
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Quick-Start-Guide-Leaflet-a-JavaScript-library

-# Quick-Start-Guide-Leaflet-a-JavaScript-library# Quick Start Guide - Leaflet - a JavaScript library for interactive maps
+# Quick Start Guide - Leaflet - a JavaScript library for interactive maps
 Created: February 15, 2020 8:22 AM
 URL: https://leafletjs.com/examples/quick-start/
 This step-by-step guide will quickly get you started on Leaflet basics, including setting up a Leaflet map, working with markers, polylines and popups, and dealing with events.